mcandre/testing-frameworks/README.md

 Fuzzing is often used to test for memory bugs, especially in programming languages that offer manual memory management.

+Many programming language lack premier fuzzing frameworks.
+As a workaround, implement fuzzing manually.

+### Manual Fuzzing

+For each logical property you want to test, implement two essential checks:

+* Check that the property holds when the inputs are zero valued (`null`, `nil`, `false`, `0`, `[]`, `{}`, `'()`, etc.)
+* Check that the property holds when the inputs are random.

+Loop random checks to some practical degree of comprehensiveness (e.g. 10000 iterations).

+Collections, including arrays, sets, hashmaps, sets, and **strings**, should have random lengths.
+Most random generator libraries crucially omit implementing string generation; generate random bytes, and then convert the bytes to strings via UTF-8 or application specific character set(s).
+Specify some practical upper limit on the length of these collections, and enforce them at multiple validation levels throughout your system, from client-side frontend code, through backend network API's, to backend object construction, to database schemas.

+Establish upper limits on collection data.
+Strings can be measured with many different units, especially when C-style null termination behavior is involved, or post-ASCII runes are involved.
+When in doubt, specify limits in terms of bytes.
+Fairly short strings may follow conventions such as `PATH_MAX` (on the order of 4096 bytes or 1024 bytes), though OS distributions vary in the value as well as the binding of this constant.
+Files may be limited at application specific sizes (e.g. 100 MiB), though file size fluctuates depending on the precise file systems involved, explicit and/or transport compression, etc. Blog articles and documents with several pages, are often unbounded, with corresponding processing fees to offset usage.

+For complex objects, write constructors that generate objects from random primitive data types.

+Avoid narrowing random value bounds into subsets of intact data type states, which would defeat the purpose of fuzzing.
+Assume attackers will submit random bits.

+Use default, time based seeds.
+In property violation test reports, indicate the seed, to facilitate reproducing errors for troubleshooting.

+Mature fuzzing frameworks include exactly these features, plus automatic simplification of failing test data.

 ## Programming Language Testing Tools

 ### *